 - Laura Ipsen – President & CEO, Ellucian (Market leader in higher education software solutions backed by TPG and Leonard Green.
 Just announced a sale to Vista Equity and Blackstone)

 - Sharon Love – President & CEO, Community Brands (Roll-up of 30+ software brands serving K-12, non-profits, and associations backed by Insight Partners)

-Our discussion will focus on the strategies CEOs and their investors can use to “de-risk” investments by creating a high-performance team, driving cultural transformation, and aligning operational capability with growth objectives for the next stage of investment.
+Our discussion will focus on specific strategies CEOs and their investors can use to create a high-performance team, drive cultural transformation, and align operational capability with growth objectives for the next stage of investment.
 We’ll also address highly topical subjects including attracting talent in this competitive market as well as managing talent in the post-COVID recovery.

 Laura Ipsen, President and CEO, Ellucian